uchicago-cs/cmsc22000/website/syllabus.rst

 - **Monday, March 31st**: *Data Modelling Exercise*.
 Project teams will be formed by this date, and you will work as a team on designing a data model, followed by an all-class discussion on the data model.
 - **Monday, April 7th**: *Project Kick-off*.
 This session will serve to introduce the course project, with time allocated for each team to discuss what components they are most interested in developing.

-Starting in Week 4, the discusison session will be used for project team meetings.
+Starting in Week 4, the discussion session will be used for project team meetings.
 In these meetings, each team will meet with their TA to plan their work for the week, and review progress so far.